12-Studio/Tackl/README.md

     ├── docs
     └── README.md

-1.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.

-2.  **`/storybook`**: This directory contains everything storybook related, including setup files for tweaking the storybook interfaces, individual stories are created at the component level under `src/parts/YourComponent`

-3.  **`./app`**: This is the App directory, NextJS's latest way of building apps, this is different to the Pages directory, which you may see here time to time.
-[App Router](https://nextjs.org/docs/app)

-4.  **`./public`**: This directory is for storing assets such as fonts, images, icons or videos that you want to use inline within your application (non-dynamic data)

-5.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.

-6.  **`.env`**: Short for "environment," is a simple text file used to store configuration settings and sensitive information for a project.

-7.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.
+1.  **`/node_modules`**: The core dependency directory containing all external packages and libraries your project relies on.
+These are automatically installed based on your package.json specifications and should never be manually modified or committed to version control.

+2.  **`/storybook`**: Houses all Storybook configuration and setup files.
+Storybook is our component development environment where we build and test UI components in isolation.
+Individual component stories are co-located with their components in `src/parts/YourComponent` for better maintainability.

+3.  **`./app`**: The main application directory utilizing Next.js 13+'s App Router architecture.
+This modern routing approach offers enhanced features like server components, layouts, and more streamlined data fetching compared to the legacy Pages Router.
+[Learn more about App Router](https://nextjs.org/docs/app)

+4.  **`./public`**: Static asset directory for files that need to be publicly accessible.
+This includes images, fonts, icons, and other media files that don't require processing.
+Files in this directory are served as-is from the root URL path.

+5.  **`/src`**: The primary source code directory containing all front-end application code.
+This follows the conventional source directory structure and includes components, utilities, hooks, and other application logic organized in a modular fashion.

+6.  **`.env`**: Environment configuration file storing sensitive data like API keys, database credentials, and other environment-specific variables.
+This file should never be committed to version control - use .env.example instead for documentation.

+7.  **`.gitignore`**: Version control configuration file that specifies which files and directories Git should ignore, such as node_modules, build outputs, and environment files.

-8.  **`.npmrc`**: A configuration file used with npm, the package manager for JavaScript.
-It allows developers to customize the behavior of npm for a specific project by setting various configuration options.
-Typically used for activating GSAP paid plans.
+8.  **`.npmrc`**: NPM configuration file that customizes package manager behavior for this project.
+In Tackl, it's primarily used for configuring GSAP Club access and other package-specific settings.

-9.  **`deployment_guide`**: This file tells you how to deploy to AWS in complete, easy steps.
+9.  **`deployment_guide`**: Comprehensive AWS deployment documentation providing step-by-step instructions for setting up and deploying your Tackl project to production.

-10. **`jsconfig.json`**: A configuration file used in JavaScript and TypeScript projects to specify options for the TypeScript compiler (tsc) and improve the development experience by enabling features like IntelliSense in code editors.
+10. **`jsconfig.json`**: JavaScript project configuration file that enhances development experience by enabling TypeScript-like features, custom path aliases, and better IntelliSense support in modern IDEs.

-11. **`next-config.js`**: A configuration file used in Next.js projects to customize the default behavior of the Next.js framework.
-It allows developers to modify various settings, configure plugins, and define custom behaviors for their Next.js applications.
+11. **`next-config.js`**: Next.js framework configuration file where you can customize build settings, add environment variables, configure plugins, and modify webpack behavior.
+Essential for tailoring Next.js to your project's needs.

-12. **`package-lock.json`** (See `package.json` below, first).
-This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**
+12. **`package-lock.json`**: Automatically generated dependency lock file that ensures consistent installations across different environments by recording the exact version of each installed package.
+Should be committed to version control but never manually edited.

-13. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
-This manifest is how npm knows which packages to install for your project.
+13. **`package.json`**: Project manifest file defining your application's dependencies, scripts, metadata, and other important configurations.
+This is the central configuration file for your Node.js/JavaScript project.

-14. **`docs`**: A folder containing all relevant documentation on how to use Tackl.

-15. **`README.md`**: A text file containing useful reference information about your project.
+14. **`docs`**: Comprehensive documentation directory containing detailed guides, best practices, and technical documentation specific to working with Tackl's features and conventions.

+15. **`README.md`**: The primary project documentation file providing an overview, setup instructions, and essential information for developers working with the project.
+You're reading it right now!

 ## 🎓Learning NextJS

-To learn more about Next.js, take a look at the following resources:
+Next.js is a powerful React framework that enables features like server-side rendering and static site generation.
+To deepen your understanding of Next.js and make the most of its capabilities, we recommend exploring these valuable resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - Comprehensive documentation covering all Next.js features, APIs, and best practices.
+Perfect for both beginners and advanced developers.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Learn Next.js](https://nextjs.org/learn) - An interactive, hands-on tutorial that guides you through building a full Next.js application from scratch.
+Great for practical learning.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+- [Next.js Examples](https://github.com/vercel/next.js/tree/canary/examples) - A collection of example projects demonstrating various Next.js features and integration patterns.
+- [Next.js Discord Community](https://discord.com/invite/bUG2bvbtHy) - Join thousands of Next.js developers for real-time discussions, help, and networking.

+The framework is open source and actively maintained by Vercel and the community.
+You can explore or contribute to [the Next.js GitHub repository](https://github.com/vercel/next.js/).
+Whether you're fixing bugs, adding features, or improving documentation, your contributions help make Next.js better for everyone!

+## 👥 Authors & Maintainers

+This project is developed and maintained by the 12 Studio Team:

+### Core Team

+- **Lead Developers**
+  - Joe Taylor (joe@12studio.agency)
+  - Adam Roberts (adam@12studio.agency)

+### Contributing

+We welcome contributions from the community!
+Please read our contribution guidelines before submitting pull requests.

+For support, feature requests, or bug reports, please:

+1. Check existing GitHub issues
+2. Create a new issue if needed
+3. Contact the development team at hello+tackl@12studio.agency

+### License

+This project is proprietary software owned by Tackl.
+All rights reserved.